-- · Emergencies or death in the immediate family -Students are responsible for initiating contact with the Academic Affairs Office as soon as is practical.
-Upon receipt of information (written or verbal) from the student, a relative of the student, or an MVNU faculty or staff member, the Academic Affairs office will notify applicable individuals.
-Immediate family includes parents, legal guardians, siblings, grandparents, aunts, uncles, cousins, and children. - · Legal responsibilities Students must provide documentation to the Academic Affairs Office no less than one week in advance of the obligation.
-Upon receipt of appropriate documentation, the Academic Affairs Office will notify applicable individuals. - Extended illness/medical leave (longer than one week of classes) - Upon receipt of appropriate documentation from the student, the student's parent or legal guardian, an MVNU faculty/staff member, or the student's primary healthcare provider, the Academic Affairs Office will notify all applicable individuals.
-In certain situations, it may be necessary for the student to withdraw or be withdrawn from a single class or multiple classes.
+- Emergencies or death in the immediate family -Students are responsible for initiating contact with Academic Affairs as soon as is practical.
+Upon receipt of information (written or verbal) from the student, a relative of the student, or an MVNU faculty or staff member, Academic Affairs will notify applicable individuals.
+Immediate family includes parents, legal guardians, siblings, grandparents, aunts, uncles, cousins, and children. - Legal responsibilities Students must provide documentation to Academic Affairs no less than one week in advance of the obligation.
+Upon receipt of appropriate documentation, Academic Affairs will notify applicable individuals. - Short-term illness (less than one week of classes) If students miss class for reasons that are not extended in nature (e.g., doctor's appointment, cold, flu), they are not to be sent to the Academic Affairs Office.
+Instead, their absence will be excused by the faculty member when proper documentation is provided.
+Lack of documentation may result in absences being counted as unexcused. - Extended illness/medical leave (longer than one week of classes) - Upon receipt of appropriate documentation from the student, the student's parent or legal guardian, an MVNU faculty/staff member, or the student's primary healthcare provider, Academic Affairs will notify all applicable individuals. - After two weeks of missed classes, the student should notify Accessibility Services to initiate conversation about additional absences.
+In certain situations, it may be necessary for the student to withdraw or be withdrawn from a single class or multiple classes. - Military responsibilities (up to three weeks of classes) - Students must provide documentation of military orders to Academic Affairs within one week of receiving orders.
+Upon receipt of appropriate